atauenis/webone/README-0.16-BETA.md

 # v0.16 Beta Release Notes

+While the latest stable version of WebOne Proxy Server is 0.15.3, the development is still going forward.
+There are also newer developers builds of next version, 0.16.
+They are available for testing and debugging.
+Compiled builds can be found in [Release archive](https://github.com/atauenis/webone/releases).
+But sometimes a newer build can be obtained from sources from Git repository.

-This is a pre-release of WebOne Proxy Server, version 0.16 Beta 1.
+This is a pre-release of WebOne Proxy Server, version 0.16 pre-Beta 2.
 It is half-completed work, containing preview of new features and may be not enough stable.

 WebOne 0.16's major new feature is support for HTTPS requests through proxy.
 Implementing the HTTPS support required also to rewrite from scratch most of code, related to regular HTTP/1.1.
 Previous WebOne versions (including 0.15.3) used Microsoft's library for decoding (and coding back) HTTP traffic.
 It have many limitations, which appear as "400 Bad Request" error pages without any prints in WebOne log.